impojr/PDC-Hatch/README.md

 - Callback URL:
   **https://app-settings.fitbitdevelopercontent.com/simple-redirect.html**

 2. Download the PDC-Hatch files and create an empty project in Fitbit Studio.
-Copy over all the files.
+Copy over all the files (except the readme).

 2. Enter your **OAuth 2.0 Client ID** and **Client Secret** into `settings/index.jsx`